Appraisal Brief: hollywoodHUB Brings 32 Three-Bedroom Affordable Units to Portland’s Hollywood Transit Center

 New construction activity increased +22.22% (66 closings), rebounding from a sharp -48% year-over-year drop in Q3 2025.
 Despite the gain, new builds remained a small share (4.1% of county sales), underscoring persistent infill constraints and builder focus on suburban corridors elsewhere.
 Distressed sales ticked up (REOs +171.43%, short sales +33.33%), though absolute numbers stayed low and did not materially influence the overall market.

-A scatter plot of all Multnomah County sales in Q4 2025 (close price vs. cumulative days on market) shows no strong upward or downward trend across the quarter.
+A scatter plot of all Multnomah County sales in Q4 2025 (close price vs. date of sale) shows no strong upward or downward trend across the quarter.

 Scatter plot showing individual home sales in Multnomah County during Q4 2025.
 Each dot represents a closed sale, plotted by date on the x-axis and price on the y-axis.
 The data is sourced from RMLS.